expo/sentry-expo/README.md

 Skipping or misconfiguring either of these will result in sourcemaps not working, and thus you won't see proper stacktraces in your errors.

+> **Note**: There seems to be a [possible bug with `sentry-react-native`](https://github.com/getsentry/sentry-react-native/issues/761) which results in Android sourcemaps not working appropriately.
+If you run into this issue in the bare workflow, something that seems to help remedy the issue is setting the release (using `Sentry.Native.setRelease`) _after_ running `Sentry.init`.

 ## 👏 Contributing

 If you like `sentry-expo` and want to help make it better then please feel free to open a PR!
 Make sure you request a review from one of our maintainers 😎